Digital-Methods-HASS/au578632_Schimdt_TobiasHolmberg/README.md

 # au578632_Schmidt_TobiasHolmberg
-my workspace for Digital Methods for Historians 2019
+My workspace for Digital Methods for Historians 2019